Southern California man charged with hate crime in attack on elderly Asian couple

 After an attack on a Korean couple in a park Sunday, Michael Orlando Vivona, 26, of Orange, was surrounded by people until officers arrived and arrested him, according to Orange police.

-Kokumai the next day posted videothat showed a man threatening her, telling her to "go home" and using the words Chinese and "disgusting."
-Kokumai is Japanese-American and was born in Honolulu.
+Kokumai the next day posted videothat showed a man threatening her, telling her to "go home" and using the words "Chinese" and "disgusting."
+Kokumai, who is Japanese American, was born in Honolulu.

 The attacks come amid an increase in the number of anti-Asian hate crimes in some parts of the country.
 In New York City, police in August set up a task force in response.

-The people attacked Sunday evening in Grijalva Park, 78 and 79 years old, were on a walk around 7:40 p.m. when officials say Vivona allegedly ran up to them and punched the man in the face and then punched the woman.
+The people attacked Sunday evening in Grijalva Park, 78 and 79 years old, were on a walk around 7:40 p.m. when, officials alleged, Vivona ran up to them, punched the man in the face and then punched the woman.

 After his arrest, "Vivona later made statements to police disparaging Asians," Spitzer's office said.